anettrolikova/planett/index.md

 I created Ethereum Community YouTube channel where I did [interview with Udi](https://www.youtube.com/watch?v=JIgdzVraFGk&t=1105s).
 I would like to film more interviews with people from the Ethereum Ecosystem to give more perspectives out to the public about Ethereum, find ways how to improve, simplify Ethereum, get to know more about people in Ethereum... (unfinished as it is in experimental state).

 # Public presence and Talks
-Over a year+ in Crypto space I gave a few talks and was apart of panel discussions
+Over the year+ in Crypto space I gave a few talks and was apart of panel discussions

 I gave a lightning talk [introducing Ethereum Magicians as a Community and Tech Forum](https://twitter.com/smpalladino/status/1181076398301036544?s=20) on ETHPlanet Lightning talks in Osaka